 That was the last action Lincoln was to command in the field.
 Shortly after the surrender by Cornwallis, he was made Secretary of War, a post he held for the next two years until the peace treaty was signed.

 After the War

 Lincoln returned to Hingham and resumed his life as a prosperous farmer.
 He was almost ruined by speculating in land in Maine.
 In January of 1787, he once more led an army in the field.
 Lincoln helped raise and fund a large militia force to deal with the Shay Rebellion, name for its leader Daniel Shay.
-These rebels were mostly war veterans who, since August of 1786, took over much of western Massachusetts in protest of their unfair treatment after the war; lack of pay, broken promises, and fraudulent speculation by wealthy investors that bought back government IOU’s for pennies, only to later cash them in at full value after Alexander Hamilton, treasurer, offered to pay full value.
+These rebels were mostly war veterans who, since August of 1786, took over much of western Massachusetts in protest of their unfair treatment after the war; lack of back pay, broken promises, and fraudulent speculation by wealthy investors that bought back government IOU’s for pennies, only to later cash them in at full value after Alexander Hamilton, treasurer, offered to pay full value.
 After what later became a famous all-night march through a fierce snow storm to surprise the rebels, February 2nd and 3rd, he captured 150 survivors of Shay’s band.

 In 1788, he was a member of the convention to consider ratification of the federal Constitution and he worked effectively for its ratification.
 He became Lt.
 Governor of Massachusetts in 1788, but was defeated the following year.
 His appointment afterward as collector of the port of Boston helped him out of financial debt from his failed land speculations.
 In 1789 and 1793, he was a federal commissioner to negotiate boundary treaties with the Native Americans.